Industry Trends

 • Authentic influencer partnerships: Collaborating with personal finance creators with solid followings can help get your brand in front of consumers.
 However, it’s important to ensure those partnerships are authentic, and that the creator uses the product and provides an honest review.

-• Data-backed performance tracking: In 2025, focus has shifted away from tracking impressions and clicks.
+• Data-backed performance tracking: In 2026, focus has shifted away from tracking impressions and clicks.
 Instead, fintech marketers are paying attention to app installs, conversions, and customer retention.

 Key Takeaways

-The fintech space in 2025 is both fast-moving and competitive, but top marketers are rising to the challenge.
+The fintech space in 2026 is both fast-moving and competitive, but top marketers are rising to the challenge.
 Building trust and informing customers is still a top priority, but marketers are finding that personalization is necessary to grab attention.
-As consumers continue to prioritize mobile device use, apps are no longer products: They’ve become a crucial part of a fintech marketer’s strategies.
+As consumers continue to prioritize mobile device use, apps are no longer nice-to-have products: They’ve become a crucial part of a fintech marketer’s strategies.
 Social media is still important, but content like short-form videos and influencer-led messaging dominates.

 Frequently Asked Questions (FAQs)

-What are the most effective digital advertising channels for fintech in 2025?
+What are the most effective digital advertising channels for fintech in 2026?

-Search and social are still staples of most fintech marketing strategies, but multitouch strategies lead the way in 2025.
+Search and social are still staples of most fintech marketing strategies, but multitouch strategies lead the way in 2026.
 It’s important to follow consumers throughout their buying journey using tools like influencer partnerships and performance-focused ad networks that take advantage of the open web.

 How can fintech companies acquire and retain customers cost-effectively?